Package Leaflet: Information for the User

 Allergic reactions:

-Numeta G13%E contains glucose derived from cornstarch, so it should be used with caution in patients with known allergy to corn or its products.
+Numeta G13%E contains glucose from cornstarch, so it should be used with caution in patients with known allergy to corn or its products.

 Risk of particle formation with ceftriaxone (antibiotic):